dat-ecosystem-archive/hyperdrive-staging-area/README.md

  - Owned archives:
    - All read operations provide the content in staging.
    - All write operations modify the content in staging.
+   - The .dat folder is hidden from reads and make inaccessible.
  - Unowned archives:
    - All operations pass through to hyperdrive.
    - Changes are downloaded will overwrite whatever is in staging.